erkyrath/quixe/README.txt

     (QuixeClass, GiLoadClass, GiDispaClass).
 Each file exports this class plus a single instance (Quixe, GiLoad).
 (There's no global GiDispa instance because GiLoad always creates its own.)
+  - The Blorb functionality has been moved out of gi_load.js and into a new file, glkote/gi_blorb.js.

 - 2.1.8 (December 1, 2020)
   - Fixed the spurious MORE prompt in fixed-size buffer windows.